RKK-13/AlienGame/README.md

 # AlienGame
-Creating a 2D Game with Python
+Creating a 2D Game with Python.